The High Impact Program at the Human Systems Online School

 We work together across many organizations, with alumni in Google, Khan Academy, Mission U, Adobe, Buzzfeed, Facebook, Github, The Sorbonne, and Amazon.
 Previous and current students collaborate, and practice the design methods together.
 We share stories of how the material is being applied in various companies.

 We advocate for values-based group processes, social systems, and designs.
 We have developed tactics to get buy-in—both inside and outside of organizations — for the systems that humanity needs to face global challenges.

-The HSC1 class provides a variety of conceptual tools for proposing measurable changes and fighting for what’s right.
+The class provides a variety of conceptual tools for proposing measurable changes and fighting for what’s right.
 Part of this is a powerful vocabulary: we can discuss the emergent norms in our systems, we can name the values of our users, and we can suggest which specific features will align those norms and values.

-Take HSC1 as a six-session online class or a two-day workshop.
+Join the High Impact Program through a six-session online class or a two-day workshop.